mylinuxforwork/hyprland-starter/README.md

-# ML4W Hyprland Starter 1.0
+# ML4W Hyprland Starter 1.0 BETA1

+> This project is currently under extrem development preparing the official launch on the 15th of July!!!

 To make your start with Hyprland easy, you can find here a basic installation and configuration script.
 The default configuration files are already available in the corresponding folder.